-During any school closure, with arrangements in place for a virtual school, we will adhere to the Safeguarding and Child Protection Policy.
+During any school closure, with arrangements in place for a virtual school, we will adhere to the Safeguarding Policy.
 Please note the following key arrangements in place during school closure:

 - An online platform (My Concern) is used for staff to report any safeguarding concerns.
-The DSL and Deputy DSLs have access to this from home and can respond to any safeguarding concerns as they are raised.
-Should all members of the DSL team become ill at this time of closure, there are additional Safeguarding Officers and issues will be overseen by another member of the Senior Team to ensure appropriate actions have been taken.
-Where necessary, support from elsewhere within the Trust will be sought. - Up to date contact information will be shared with parents/carers during school closures. - Staff will continue to look after the wellbeing and safety of our students through virtual school activities, whereby students will follow their normal daily timetable, staff in regular contact with students and colleagues, and teachers/pastoral staff will raise any concerns regarding wellbeing and attendance via the appropriate channels. - Students considered to be particularly vulnerable will be supported with more regular personalised contact from pastoral staff, SENCOs and welfare leads, and provision of in-school learning will be prioritised. - School provision will be put in place for children of Key Worker parents/carers and vulnerable students when appropriate.
-Staff at the provision will have had safeguarding training and there will be an allocated Duty DSL on site. - All forms of abuse are a priority for follow up action and any new cases will be dealt with in liaison with the appropriate external agencies by the DSL or Deputy DSL. - Parents/Carers have been reminded to pay particular attention to their child's online safety at a time of increased use of social media and other online platforms.
-Security measures are in place across all school software, monitoring student use.
-Any concerns will be flagged to the DSL or Deputy DSL and or Online Safety Coordinator (for education support) for ongoing action as necessary. - School staff will continue to adhere to 'whistle blowing' procedures should they become concerned about the safety of a colleague working within school.
+The DSL and Deputy DSL have access to this from home and can respond to any safeguarding concerns as they are raised.
+Should both members of staff become ill at this time of closure, there is an additional Safeguarding Officer and issues will be overseen by another member of the Leadership Group to ensure appropriate actions have been taken. - Should parents/carers have any concerns about the safety of their daughter/son during school closure contact can be made with the DSL or Deputy DSL by using the school telephone number or via email, as per page 2 of this policy. - Staff will continue to look after the wellbeing and safety of our students through virtual school activities, whereby they are following the normal daily timetable, are in regular contact with students and colleagues and will raise any concerns regarding wellbeing and attendance via the appropriate channels. - Students considered to be particularly vulnerable will be supported with more regular personalised contact from pastoral staff, SENCOs and welfare leads. - School provision will be put in place for children of Key Worker parents/carers and vulnerable students when appropriate.
+Staff at the provision will have had safeguarding training and will share any concerns with the DSL or Deputy DSL as necessary. - All forms of abuse are a priority and any new cases will be dealt with in liaison with the appropriate external agencies by the DSL or Deputy DSL. - Parents/Carers have been reminded to pay particular attention to their child's online safety at a time of increased use of social media and other online platforms.
+Security measures are in place across all school software monitoring student use and any concerns will be flagged to the DSL or Deputy DSL for ongoing action as necessary. - School staff will continue to adhere to 'whistleblowing' procedures should they become concerned about the safety of a colleague working within school.